kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

                                `-----'                `-----'

          |<--------------------- DetNet IP --------------------->|

 ~~~~~
-{: #detnet-arch title="A Simple DetNet-Enabled IP Network, Ref.
+{: #fig:detnet-arch title="A Simple DetNet-Enabled IP Network, Ref.
 RFC8939"}

-{{detnet-arch}} illustrates a DetNet-IP dataplane divided into two sublayers
-and is specified in {{!RFC8939}} .
-The forwarding sub-layer is responsible for
-resource allocation and explicit path functions, whereas the service sublayer
-provides packet replications, sequence numbering, and other functions.
-Within
-the Detnet nodes, resources are allocated a priori for a flow.
-The
-DetNet-enabled end systems originate traffic encapsulated with Detnet
-forwarding and service sub-layers; otherwise relay node will create those
-based on information received from the end system (via traffic classification).

-The DetNets support both asynchronous (by allocating resources for the
-observation interval) and synchronous (with repeating schedules) flow behaviors
-(Section 4.3.2 in {{!DETNET-DP=RFC8655}}).
-The granularity of traffic treatment
-is at the flow level specified by 6-tuple information, including DSCP.

-Realistically, leveraging DetNets for Operations and Control (OCN) traffic
-patterns {{ocn-pattern}} directly depends on how DetNets will provide network
+The traffic originating from end systems (the app-flows) is encapsulated within the DetNet flows.
+This encapsulation occurs at the reference point where the association or mapping between app-flows and DetNet flows is established.
+Specifically, in a DetNet unaware end system, the mapping will be done by the relay node (also shown in {{fig:detnet-arch}}).

+Various other deterministic network technologies exist at lower layers such
+as TSN, 5G, and optical; This document only leverages a specific case using
+IP as a direct interface between an application and the DetNet since most
+enterprise applications use IP stack.
+Other options are out of the scope of
+this work.
+The scope is further narrowed for DetNet unaware end systems to
-knowledge to the applications.
+minimize changes to the existing IP-based industrial-controller applications.

+Referring to {{fig:detnet-arch}}, an 'industrial-controller' will be one
+DetNet endpoint of the application, while field devices are the remote
+endpoints.
+Note the asymmetry between the compute and memory capabilities of
+the two types of endpoints, viz. industrial-controller and field-devices.

+The legacy field devices are not expected to be DetNet aware.
+Therefore, will
+require their adjacent gateways to take up the DetNet relay node role and
+continue to provide associated translation capabilities.
+Whereas the
+software-based PLC applications can be DetNet aware nodes but require greater
+flexibility than what is currently offered by the flow information model to
+support dynamic changes in the process control operations.

-## DetNet related Considerations and Dependencies {#depend}
+## DetNet Considerations {#depend}

-A DetNet-aware node should express the network requirements as part of either
-forwarding sublayer or service sublayer. {{!DETNET-IP=RFC8939}} doesnot specify
-the interface to how those sublayers are mapped.
-This can be a non-trivial
-task, as an OCN-application, will first need some way to request its DetNet
-service provider (DN-SP).
-The DN-SP is expected to allocate resources and
-return a mapping  - possibly a DSCP (DetNet Qos) for each pair.
-This could be
+The industrial control model has to support different types of traffic profiles
+for a substantial number of field devices.
+Configuration of each app-flow using
-become a tedius scaling problem as the number of controller-device pairs start
+{{!RFC9016}} could become a tedious scaling problem as the number of
-to grow or keep changing.
+industrial-controller-to-field-device pairs grows or keeps changing.

-Given that only DSCP is available, field-device pair can pose issues such as:
+The current provisioning model poses issues such as:

-  - How can application request the proper network-resource for each command?
+  * How can an application request the proper network resource for each
+    command?
-  - How can an application  receive periodic data from sensors and with what interval?
+  * How can an application receive periodic sensor data, and with what
+    interval?
-  - What are the ways to differentiate a less sensitive (periodic) updates from
+  * What are the ways to differentiate less sensitive (periodic) updates from
-    urgent alarms.
+    urgent alarms?
-  - Or  how to differentiate data received from a sensor vs an actuator (with
+  * Or how to differentiate data received from a sensor vs. an actuator (with
     stringent latency requirements) and process them accordingly?

-These issues are described below in more detail.
+These issues and consideration are described below in more detail.

 ### Operator vs Application view {#app}

-The DetNet data plane is designed with a network-operator-centric approach.
+The DetNet is primarily designed with a network-operator-centric approach.
 The
-operator's view on dealing with large-scale networks is discussed in
+operator's view on dealing with large-scale networks is being discussed in
 {{!I-D.ietf-detnet-scaling-requirements}}.
-In order to use
-resources efficiently, flow aggregation is done.
-The operators in industrial
-control networks are not necessarily network experts; they simply need an
+DetNet relies on flow aggregation to
+use resources efficiently.
+The integrated OT and IT networks will require
+simpler network provisioning at least from an application's perspective;
+preferably, a toolset or an Application Programming Interface (API) to dispatch
-application-side tool to dispatch their requests to the Deterministic networks'
+their requests to the edge of the Deterministic networks.

+### Flow reservation and classification {#class}

-entry point.
-Especially, an OCN application may need many
+A single OCN application may require different resource requirements for each
-controller-field-device (ctrl-flddev) pairs to be mapped to different
-aggregates.

-As the number of ctrl-flddev pairs grow, their variable traffic profiles can
-become hard to manage.

-The Detnet service provisioning internals should be transparent to an OCN
+controller-field-device (ctrl-flddev) pairs, and will potentially interface
+with multiple field devices.

-application.
-This can be achieved with a common signaling or user-to-network
+These variations are easier to achieve with a signaling or user-to-network
 interface between the applications and DetNet.

-### Flow reservation and classification {#class}

-Inside the DetNet, flow identification is done using IP header and DSCP
-information.
-These flow identifiers are then used by DetNet nodes to provide
-the corresponding traffic treatment.
-For a variety of commands and sensor data, latency or interval
-parameters will vary and DSCP maybe limited in expressing all the possible requirements.

-{::comment}
-Accordingly, resources are provisioned over
-longer timescales, i.e., the model works for relatively predictable scenarios.
-The problem is that the control loops in {{c-loop}} may be  short messages so that
-one command is sent per packet, expecting a response from  the actuator in
-another return packet.
-The transmission of the next set of commands is driven
-programmably by the applications.
-This is how the softwarization of industrial
-processes is happening now.

-Perhaps, it can be stated that the provisioning resources for flows does not necessarily
-guarantee that the Detnet-specific resource contention at the instant will not occur.

-Moreover, for any cloud-based solution, controller may as well send commands to
-the devices from different locations (different IP addresses), thus the scale of
-provisioned flows can grow very fast.

-The applications in on-demand production pipelines could modify the pace and plan
-for the production programmatically based on various other factors.
-Therefore,
-it is not efficient to provision such networks for long periods. his should be
-understood that flow-specific resource reservation planning is not useful.
-While there is a benefit to a coarse granularity of flow classifications, there
-is also a requirement for a finer granularity of DetNet traffic treatment.
-{:/comment}

-Embedding requirements explicitly can provide deterministic scheduling even in
+Embedding requirements
+explicitly can also help DetNet edges to make more dynamic decisions as against
+static mappings between app-flows ro DetNet-flows.
-an otherwise link that can be congested  when used with non-deterministic flows.
+an otherwise link that can be congested when used with non-deterministic
+flows.

 ### Split Traffic flows {#split}

-One of the most constrained design elements in today's industrial control
+A natural consequence of deploying with ICA-95 security architecture in
-systems is that data from the sensors is collected on-site and often aggregated
+industrial control systems is that data from the sensors is collected on-site
-before transporting
+and often aggregated before transporting to the cloud.
+For remote process
-to the cloud.
-Historical reasons for this approach do not apply anymore.
-Due
+control, this approach does not apply anymore.
+Due to growth in sensor data, it
-to growth in sensor data, it now requires a much larger on-site storage
-infrastructure which is expensive.
-Applications also expect real-time
+now requires a much larger on-site storage infrastructure which is expensive.
-streaming telemetry data.
-Although latency constraints are not as strict as
+Applications also expect real-time streaming telemetry data.
+Although latency
-for control loops, sensor data need to preserve periodicity ({{ocn-intervals}}),
+constraints are not as strict as for control loops, sensor data need to
-thus could use DetNet service support.
+preserve periodicity ({{ocn-intervals}}), thus could use DetNet service
+support.

-Leveraging DetNet could eliminate split traffic flows by collecting the
+Leveraging DetNet could eliminate split traffic flows by collecting the sensor
-sensor data by the applications.
-This also allows  controllers to be run and
+data by the applications.
+This also allows  industrial controllers to be run
-operated from the cloud platforms where much more powerful compute capabilities
+and operated from the cloud platforms where much more powerful compute
-and available.
+capabilities and available.

 ### Provisioning for a variety of Traffic flows {#prov}

 Different operational scenarios have different constraints; even commands
 within the same application will have different time requirements.

-  - Different types of latency bounds will be required between a controller and
+  - Different types of latency bounds will be required between a 'process controller' and
     an actuator pair based on the type of end-equipment and precision
     requirements.
 Out-of-order message processing may lead to failures and shutdown
     of operations.
 Messages may also be correlated.
 Therefore, time constraints
     may be applied to a single message or on a group of messages.

   - Similarly, each sensor-controller pair may come with its own interval
     requirement.
 Sensors emit data at regular intervals but this type of